auctoyahcallamitty/telegram_utilities/README.md

 1. Add accounts
 2. Add Groups
 3. Add messages with links and media
-4. Set interval for sending messages
+4. Set an interval for sending messages
 5. Send messages 24x7

 This can be used on any kind of platform.
 If you have your specific requirements I can make the modifications according to that.